 - Either Pretrial Litigation or Employment Litigation (3 credits)

-- Mediation & ADR Procedures or the ADR in the Workplace intensive intersession course (2 to 4 credits)
+- Mediation & ADR Clinic or the ADR in the Workplace intensive intersession course (2 to 4 credits)

 Plus Two of the Following Courses